SCCapstone/StyleMail/README.md

 Terms of Use Page: https://sccapstone.github.io/StyleMail/terms
 The SPA web application is deployed on Firebase Hosting and can be found at https://stylemail-edf5f.web.app/

-(More to be added to this section while working on the Proof of Concept Milestone)

 # Testing

 To test the app: